operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 Tests are implemented within test images that are configured and constructed to be executed by scorecard.

-Each test is executed within a Pod by scorecard, from which pod logs are aggregated and test results sent to the console. results to display to end users.
-Scorecard therefore assumes it is being executed with access to a configured Kube cluster.
+Scorecard assumes it is being executed with access to a configured Kube cluster.
+Each test is executed within a Pod by scorecard, from which pod logs are aggregated and test results sent to the console.

 Scorecard has built-in basic and OLM tests but also provides a means to execute custom test definitions.